-Need a RICS chartered surveyor to inspect your building?
+Need an RICS chartered surveyor to inspect your building?

-Our team has a wealth of experience in commercial and residential property inspections as well as areas such as project management and dilapidations.
-To engage our services for a project in London or the South of England, contact us at email@example.com
+Our team has a wealth of experience in heritage and listed properties as well as commercial and residential property inspections, including project management and dilapidations.
+To engage our services for a project in London or the South of England, contact us at firstname.lastname@example.org

 Disclaimer: Please note this article is for guidance purposes only and does not constitute legal advice.